-Sheffield United v Bristol City
+Heckingbottom makes winning Blades bow

 Post update

-Goal!
-Sheffield United 1, Bristol City 0.
-Rhian Brewster (Sheffield United) right footed shot from the centre of the box to the bottom left corner.
-Assisted by Enda Stevens.
+Attempt missed.
+Nahki Wells (Bristol City) left footed shot from the centre of the box is close, but misses to the right.
+Assisted by Tomas Kalas with a cross.

+Attempt blocked.
+Antoine Semenyo (Bristol City) left footed shot from outside the box is blocked.

 Booking